atlassian/go-artifactory/README.md

 ## Requirements ##
-- Go version 1.9+
+- Go version 1.11+
-- Dep is used for dependency management
+- Go mod is used for dependency management

 ## Usage ##
 ```go